AmitThakkar/AngularJS-Interceptor/README.md

         console.log("Interceptor1 initializing.");
         // defining interceptor configuration.
         var interceptor = {
-            // defining a method, which will call before sending the request.
+            // defining a method, which will be called before sending the request.
             request: function (config) {
                 // attaching token/jsessionid code will come here. console.log("Executing before request of interceptor1");
                 return config;
             },
-            // defining a method, which will call after response received.
+            // defining a method, which will be called after response received.
             response: function (response) {
                 // parsing the response logic will come here. console.log("Executing after response of interceptor1");